Last update: 02/09/2024

 Share buybacks enable companies to raise shareholder value.
 Under normal market conditions, the portion of profits a company uses to buy back shares should strengthen its share price.

 Imagine a listed company with 1,000 shares, and 100 (10%) of them are held by one shareholder.
 The company runs a share buyback programme and purchases 100 shares, reducing total share capital to 900 shares.
-The shareholder, whose stake has just increased from 1.11% to 11.11%, is now entitled to more of the company's profits.
+The shareholder, whose stake has just increased by 1.11% to 11.11%, is now entitled to more of the company's profits.
 Also, the share price should become more attractive to investors.

 Share_buyback_programme